Translate

 When Scaling Up a Synthetic Organic Intermediate that is being Purified by Distillation

-If an intermediate is being worked up, isolated, and purified by distillation as part of developing a chemical process for synthesis at scale that should trigger consideration in its synthesis for using a high boiling solvent which can act as a chaser during the contemplated large-scale distilling.
+If an intermediate is being worked up, isolated, or purified by distillation as part of developing a chemical process for synthesis at scale that should trigger consideration in its synthesis for using a high boiling solvent which can act as a chaser during the contemplated large-scale distilling.

 Mixtures of Acetonitrile, Ethylene Glycol, and Water in a Liquid-Liquid Extraction of Polar Impurities from Mixtures in Hydrocarbon Solvents